-First, you should run a business entity search in your state for the name you want to use.
-You can check to see if it’s available or if another company has already registered that name.
-The name must end with an LLC designator, such as “Limited Liability Company,” “LLC” or “L.L.C.”
-There are also certain words that some states do not allow in an LLC’s name, including “bank,” “trust” and “insurance.”
+- Company name: Run a business entity search in your state for the name you want to use.
+Check to see if it’s available or if another company has already registered that name.
+The name must end with an LLC designation, such as “Limited Liability Company,” “LLC” or “L.L.C.”
+There are also certain words that some states don’t allow in an LLC’s name, including “bank,” “trust,” and “insurance.”

-This refers to the main location or headquarters of the business.
-It’s usually the address where the company’s management works and it’s books and records are kept.
+- Principal place of business: This refers to the main location or headquarters of the business.
+It’s usually the address where the company’s management works and where the business’s books and records are kept.
 If you run a business from your home, you can list your home office as your principal place of business.
-In order to qualify for the home office deduction, part of your home must be used exclusively and regularly for a trade or business, and you must have no other fixed location where you conduct business activities.
+This also means you could qualify for a home office tax deduction.

-You must list the name and address of your LLC’s registered agent.
+- Registered agent: You must list the name and address of your LLC’s registered agent.
 A registered agent receives important tax and legal documents on behalf of the LLC.
-You need a registered agent in each state the LLC is registered to conduct business and the agent must be located within that state.
-The registered agent can be an LLC member, an outside individual or a state-approved registered-agent company.
+You need a registered agent in each state where the LLC is registered to conduct business, and the agent must be located within that state.
+The registered agent can be an LLC member, an outside individual, or a state-approved registered-agent company.

-This LLC articles of organization template can be downloaded and used to form an LLC.
+You can download the LLC articles of organization template below and use it to form an LLC.
 It must be customized to include the organization’s specific information.
 Follow the instructions provided in bold type and enter the requested information in the highlighted fields.
 Once you’ve entered all of the information, make sure all of the instructions and highlighted fields are deleted.
-You will need to sign the document before it is filed with the state.
+You will need to sign the document before it’s filed with your state.

-Creating your LLC’s articles of organization is one of the first steps, but it’s an important one.
+Creating your LLC’s articles of organization isn’t the final step, but it’s an important one.
 Make sure you’ve checked your state’s exact filing requirements and that you’ve included all the necessary information in your articles of organization.
 If you need help, you can consult an attorney in your jurisdiction or an experienced entrepreneur who is knowledgeable about the process.